 The Reform of Vocational Education is wide-ranging with a long-term focus.

 The desired outcome will be a Vocational Education and Training (VET) system where:

-The reform project is examining whether the system is meeting expectations and could be improved further.
+The reform project has been examining whether the system is meeting expectations and working with industry, education providers and the community on improvements.

 The VET system is a critical part of New Zealand’s economic infrastructure.
 It provides people with the skills they need for their working lives, provides industry with the skilled workers needed to succeed, and communities with infrastructure for their economic development.

 The purpose of the Reform of Vocational Education is to examine how the VET system meets the needs of learners, employers and communities, and the appropriate role of government in that system.

-The Ministry of Education will lead the funding and regulatory strands of the Reform of Vocational Education project, while the TEC will lead any structural change.
-The agencies will work very closely together.
+The Ministry of Education is leading the funding and regulatory strands of the Reform of Vocational Education project, while the Tertiary Education Commission (TEC) is leading structural change.
+The agencies are working very closely together.

 As part of the wider national Education Conversation | Kōrero Mātauranga, the Government is reforming the vocational education and training system.
 This is one of the four “big reviews” that form part of the Education Work Programme.

 The Reform of Vocational Education brings together the original Review of the Vocational Education and Training (VET) system, led by the Ministry, and the Institutes of Technology and Polytechnics (ITP) Roadmap 2020 project, led by the Tertiary Education Commission, which looked at ways to secure a sustainable future for New Zealand’s institutes of technology and polytechnics (ITPs).

 Reform of Vocational Education will incorporate the aims of the ITP Roadmap 2020 to stabilise ITPs so they can deliver on New Zealand’s skills needs in coming decades and support development in the regions.